 Métro: Pernety (line 13)

-Paris 14 | Villa d’Alésia
+22. Villa d’Alésia

 From rue des Thermopyles, Villa d’Alésia, which will always represent classic Paris to me, is a short walk.
 Amidst the artdeco-style homes and the former atelier of Henri Matisse, my sister and I had one encounter after another with locals.
-This tranquil cobblestone Paris street was full of friendly, unassuming Parisians eager to share a tidbit or two about their city.
+This tranquil cobblestone Parisian street was full of friendly, unassuming Parisians eager to share a tidbit or two about their city.

 Streets in Paris that harbour hidden gardens are a favourite of mine.
 Head to the top of the street to smell the roses in Square Lionel-Assouad.
 You’ll be the only tourist in this quiet haven.